POSTED BY July 25, 2018 COMMENTS (14)ON

-Now days, vacations have become very integral part of life and people are going on vacations every year or alternate years.
-One should have a dedicated fund only for the goal of “vacations” .
+Nowadays, vacations have become a very integral part of life and people are going on vacations every year or alternate years.
+One should have a dedicated fund only for the goal of “vacations”.
 I suggest that one can start a SIP only for this particular goal and use the money for vacations.

-Question #8 – Can we invest a fixed amount every month and and make it a habit for vacation?
+Question #8 – Can we invest a fixed amount every month and make it a habit for vacation?

 Yes, you can invest a fixed amount every month in mutual funds, It’s called as “SIP” or Systematic investment plan.
 Everyone must have seen the advertisement these days on TV.

 The best part of SIP is that on a fixed date of a particular amount gets debited from your bank account and the best part is that it happens automatically.
 You don’t see that money and hence you don’t spend that money.

-Biggest problem now a days is that because the money is available in your bank account all the time, you can see it and you can access it and naturally it will find its way for some expenses in your life.
-So a good idea is to make sure that it gets deducted automatically and you don’t access to it.
+The biggest problem now a day is that because the money is available in your bank account all the time, you can see it and you can access it and naturally, it will find its way for some expenses in your life.
+So a good idea is to make sure that it gets deducted automatically and you don’t access it.
 So this is a very good way for saving for your future.

 Question #9 – What are the things that we should keep in mind before investing in Mutual funds?

 I will talk about three things mainly.
 First thing is that you should not come into mutual funds with the mindset of getting rich quick.
-Most of the people see mutual funds as stock market, and want to just double their money with least effort.
+Most of the people see mutual funds as a stock market and want to just double their money with least effort.